ExtensionEngine/tech-guide/recipes/automated-testing.md

 - To test a specific user scenario.

 #### Best practices
-- Ensure the UI consistently renders the same output by controlling randomness (e.g., setting seeds for random data or controlling API responses).
+- Ensure the UI consistently renders the same output by eliminating randomness (e.g., by always using same seeds data or controlling API responses to always return same values).
 - Add as many pages as possible but keep the tests simple.
 - Consider running visual tests at the component level to isolate and detect issues earlier.